-If a student has not met standards by the end of probation, he or she will be decertified and lose benefits.
+If a student has not met standards by the end of probation, the student will be decertified and lose benefits.

 Recertification

 Students may be recertified only after supervisors determine conditions have returned to a satisfactory status.
 If benefits are interrupted two times, the student may not be recertified.